 Sometimes preventing simple human mistakes is the most powerful thing a documented process can do.

-6. 30 deaths, $720 billion, and an uncountable amount of environmental damage caused a chain of 6 preventable human errors in the Chernobyl disaster
+6. 30 deaths, $720 billion, and an uncountable amount of environmental damage caused by a chain of 6 preventable human errors in the Chernobyl disaster

 In 1986 the biggest nuclear accident to date occurred in the Chernobyl Nuclear Power Plant, near Pripyat in Ukraine.
 This terrible incident was the result of six critical human errors (including the staff thinking it was acceptable to turn off the emergency cooling system), and caused a “true nuclear blast”.